 The crown jewel of Singapore is the Singapore Botanic Gardens, a UNESCO World Heritage Site that dates back to 1860.
 Inside, you’ll find a dense rainforest full of rare vegetation, as well as the Orchid Garden, which has the largest collection of tropical orchids in the world.

-One of Singapore’s most popular destinations is Gardens by the Bay, a huge nature park that spans over 250 acres.
+One of Singapore’s most popular landmarks is Gardens by the Bay, a huge nature park that spans over 250 acres.
 Connecting nature with technology, the park is full of breathtaking sights and exciting attractions, such as the 4-D ride within its blooming Floral Fantasy garden, the misty Cloud Forest, and the iconic Supertree Grove that has towering tree structures that light up at night.

 Sitting close to the equatorial belt, Singapore enjoys hot and humid temperatures throughout the year.
 If you’re looking for warmth and sunshine in December, you will find just that during a visit to this Southeast Asian city.

 Bangkok has earned its title as one of Asia’s top destinations due to its exciting metropolis, rich history, and delicious culinary treasures.
-A city full of contrasts, Bangkok has a little bit of everything, from sky-high buildings and ancient temples to golden palaces and markets floating on the water.
+You’ll find everything here from sky-high buildings and ancient temples to golden palaces and markets floating on the water.